Commelina/kafka-connect-docker/README.md

 # Kafka Connect Images

-hstreamdb/kafka-connect-base: base kafka connect image, which only includes the basic connectors(DatagenConnector, FileStreamConnector). hstreamdb/kafka-connect-full: includes built-in rich connector packages(and all the connectors are under stardand Open-Source Licenses).
+* hstreamdb/kafka-connect-base: base kafka connect image, which only includes the basic connectors(DatagenConnector, FileStreamConnector).
+* hstreamdb/kafka-connect-full: includes built-in rich connector plugins(and all the connectors are under stardand Open-Source Licenses).

 ## Quickstart